microvm/microvm-spec/memory-model.rst

 - ATOMICRMW performs both a load and a store operation.

 The FENCE instruction is a fence.

+    NOTE: Non-µVM code may also perform memory access operations.

 Memory accessing instructions and fences have memory orders, which are the
 following: